Released: 14th May 2001

 While many British pop acts strived to achieve success in America, BBMak had already achieved that by the time they released their second single, Still On Your Side.
 Now, they just needed to land another hit in the UK.

 The American charts have long been a source of fascination for pop acts, and the ‘90s/’00s was no different.
 Many have enjoyed – at the very least – a modicum of success, but even now, few (if any?) achieved it in quite so unconventional and remarkable a way as BBMak did.
 When they originally released their debut single Back Here during the summer of 1999, it scraped into the top 40 and largely passed by without notice.
 Nobody was really looking at that end of the chart, and if you did happen to notice the track creep in at #37, you wouldn’t have been expecting to see much more of the group.
 And for a little while, we didn’t.
-Instead, BBMak signed with Hollywood Records and spent the following year growing their profile in America.
+The release of Still In Your Side was quietly cancelled; instead, BBMak signed with Hollywood Records and spent the following year growing their profile in America.
 Consequently, by the time a re-released Back Here peaked at #5 in the UK, the group was in a rather unusual position of trying to extrapolate their success back to this country rather than away from it.

 Still On Your Side is a terrific follow-up that amply demonstrates BBMak’s debut single was no fluke.
 The group was smartly pitched; they toured extensively with Britney Spears and *NSYNC, which neatly aligned them to the bubblegum pop demographic.
 However, they had a rockier sound and played their own instruments, which is precisely where that market was heading.
 Thus, Still On Your Side was so right for the time and perfectly brought together all of those elements.
 There was enough boyband appeal about BBMak to tap into that market, but their music was packaged in a way that could credibly appeal to mainstream and adult contemporary radio.